roangelo.net

 From a logical viewpoint the Categories comprise the ways in which we think about things -- for instance, predicating qualities of substances -- but at the same time they are ways in which things actually exist: things are substances and actually have accidents.
 The Categories demand, therefore, not only a logical but also a metaphysical treatment.

-Aristotle's Logic, then, must not be likened to the Transcendental Logic of Kant, since it is not concerned to isolate a priori forms of thought which are contributed by the mind alone in its active process of knowledge.
+Aristotle's Logic, then, must not be likened to the Transcendental Logic of Kant, since it is not concerned to isolate a priori [i.e. knowable prior to and independently of experience] forms of thought which are contributed by the mind alone in its active process of knowledge.
 Aristotle does not raise the "Critical Problem": he assumes a realist epistemology, and assumes that the categories of thought which we express in language, are also the objective categories of extramental reality.
-(Copleston, A History of Philosophy, Volume I (1946) XXVIII, 2)
+(Copleston, History, Volume I, XXVIII, 2)

 The "Critical Problem": do we know anything more about reality than our conceived percepts?
-Or is the mind of man the mind of nature: is the book of nature written in the language of mathematics (Galileo), which is a human language?
+Is Aristotle's "realist epistemology" this: that man's conceived facts are nature's own truth?
+Russell's example of naive realism: "Grass is really green".
+Is the mind of man the mind of nature: is the book of nature written in a human language, e.g. the language of mathematics (Galileo)?

 Phenomenology